ShrutiKarandikar/Portfolio/final_project_partII.md

 Q4) Yes, I do feel that the aesthetics of the visualization match the context of the presentation.
 All the relevant data is represented in human-understandable diagrams along with various visuals representing the exact topic.
 Q5) More focus can be put on the mitigation strategy for the represented topic.
 There are a couple of other factors that add up to carbon footprint which include the use of single-use plastic hangers for clothing arrangement and their management.
 Gap, which is a global brand throws its hangers in dumpsters just after a single use to display their line up clothing.
 Such supportive topics can also be incorporated to make the topic more impactful.

+### Findings from the interview
++  The story is engaging

++  Most of the visualizations are good and supportive

+-	 Flow of the story can be improved where Fastie and Slowie are introduced

+-	 Uniformity in font and layout can be improved.

 ### Changes

 ![1](https://user-images.githubusercontent.com/59716372/74622831-42c8bd80-5110-11ea-8838-90e2fc392ec6.png)